tpayne/devops-coord-framework/README.md

 - The Jfrog-cli is not currently supported in the Artifactory classes.
 This will be added later on.
 - Currently, the framework can run both with in and without of Jenkins (if so required), but this duality is not guaranteed to be maintained in the future.
 - Container singletons have been provided to show how they can be created, but these have not been verified in usage
 - Due to a "feature" with Jenkins, any process which takes 5+ mins to run will be killed by Jenkins.
 This is core Jenkins pipeline and cannot be overriden without writing a custom threading plugin.
 The Jenkins developers seem to regard long running jobs as errors.
+To overcome this you will need to use the DevOps-framework DSL plugin for Jenkins.
+DSL functions have been added that provide the same functionality, but remove the time issue.